ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 1. The Transaction Originator, Transaction Sender, or Developer accesses the L2 to view the Transaction Fee and its components after a Direct Transaction has been finalized on the L2 using the Transaction ID from the transaction finalization confirmation notification from the L2.
 2. The Transaction Originator, Transaction Sender, or Developer verifies that they can see the Transaction Fee and its components, including the Base Fee, Execution Fee, Priority Fee.
-3. The Transaction Originator, Transaction Sender, or Developer verifies that the Transaction Fee and its components displayed on the L2 is less than the Transaction Fee and its components displayed to them before submitting the Direct Transaction.
+3. The Transaction Originator, Transaction Sender, or Developer verifies that the Transaction Fee and its components displayed on the L2 is equal to or less than the Transaction Fee and its components displayed to the Transaction Originator, Transaction Sender, or Developer before submitting the Direct Transaction.
 4. The Transaction Originator, Transaction Sender, or Developer verifies that the Transaction Fee and its components displayed on the L2 match the Transaction Fee and its components charged to the Transaction Sender's account.

 Test Passing Criteria: The test passes if,

 * The Transaction Originator, Transaction Sender, or Developer can access the Transaction Fee and its components on the L2 after a Direct Transaction has been finalized.
-* The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components displayed to them before submitting the Direct Transaction.
+* The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components displayed to the Transaction Originator, Transaction Sender, or Developer before submitting the Direct Transaction.
 * The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components charged to the Transaction Sender's account, if applicable.

 #### **[R19]**